marczz/mzlinux_pages/media/media_players.md

 [Gradio](https://github.com/haecker-felix/gradio)
-:   Gradio is a GTK3 app for finding and listening to internet radio
+:   Gradio is a GTK3 app for finding and listening to internet radio stations.
-    stations.
     [ArchWiki - Gradio](https://wiki.archlinux.org/index.php/Gradio)

 [Goggles Music Manager](https://gogglesmm.github.io/)
 :   is a music collection manager and player.
-It is written in C++,
+It is written in C++, and uses a sqlite
-    and uses a sqlite database, the xine library for playback and the [FOX Toolkit](http://www.fox-toolkit.org/) for the interface.
+    database, the xine library for playback and the [FOX Toolkit](http://www.fox-toolkit.org/) for the interface.
     </br />
-    It categorizes your music files
-    based on genre, artist, album, and song.
+    It categorizes your music files based on genre, artist, album, and song.
 It supports gapless playback and tag editing.
-    It supports Ogg Vorbis , FLAC, MP3 , MP4 , ASF and Musepack music
+It supports Ogg Vorbis , FLAC, MP3 , MP4, ASF and Musepack music files.<br />
-    files.<br />
     As it uses a desktop agnostic UI it has limited dependencies.

     -   [GitHub: goglesmm](https://github.com/gogglesmm/gogglesmm)

 <a name="guayadeque"></a>[Guayadeque](http://guayadeque.org/) (GPL)
 :   Guayadeque is an audio player with database written in C++.
 It uses
+    {{< iref "streaming#gstreamer" "GStreamer" >}}
-    gstreamer and _wxWidgets_ for the UI.
+    and _wxWidgets_ for the UI.
 It can play Ogg Vorbis, FLAC, MP3 or anything supported by _gstreamer_.
 It can be interfaced through MPRIS D-Bus interface.  _in Debian_.

     -   Wikipedia: {{< wp "Guayadeque Music Player" >}}.